brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ```

 ## dplyr and tidyr: mutate and gsub
-Add new columns for the parsed values, remove the variable column
+Add new columns for the parsed values, remove the variable column.

 ```r